ericgsmith/platformsh-template-silverstripe/README.md

 Follow the standard SilverStripe installation process on your local machine.

-Once the process have finished and the `app/_config.php` file has been created, add the following to the start of the file.
+Once the process have finished and the `app/_config.php` file has been created by the installer, add the following to the start of the file.

 ```php
 require_once __DIR__ . '/_platformsh.php';
 ```

 This will set the database connection information.

-Add and commit this change the to repo and push.
+Add and commit this change the to repo and push to Platform.sh.

-### Import DB from local
+## 3.0 Import DB

 Create a DB dump from your local install.

-#### With Platform CLI
+### With Platform CLI

 ```bash
 platform sql < dbfile.sql
 ```

-#### Without the Platform CLI
+### Without the Platform CLI

 1. SCP the file to the Platform environment.